- Notary Stamps

 - Who can become a notary in Indiana

-- The process to become an Indiana notary
+- How to become a notary in Indiana

 What are the qualifications to become a notary in Indiana?

-To become an Indiana notary public, a notary applicant must meet the following requirements:
+To become a notary in Indiana, a notary applicant must meet the following requirements:

 - Be at least eighteen years of age.